palash247/palash247.github.io/_posts/2019-01-29-decorators-in-python.md

 layout: post
 title:  "Decorators in Pyhton"
 modified:   2019-01-29 23:00:19
-excerpt: "Decorators in Pyhton"
+excerpt: "Decorators are the Functions/Classes which are used to extend the behavior of a function."
-categories: [python, programming]
+categories: [python]
+tags: [python, programming, decorators]
 comments: true
 share: true
 pinned: false